Montana-Media-Arts/creative-coding-1/modules/week-2/_posts/2017-01-30-conclusion.md

 - GitHub.com
 - Markdown

-This is in addition to the week-01 discussion and examination of the Internet and what a web developer is/does.

-These technologies and skills are necessary to assist you in your understanding and abilities as a web developer.
+These technologies and skills are necessary to assist you in your understanding and abilities as a creative technologist and media artist.
 If you are feeling uncomfortable at this point, you should try do the following to get help;

 1. Review the material on this site.
 2. Try google-ing to find your answers.